AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 6.2 Constraints For Scalable Video Bitstreams

-The following AV1 bitstream constraints need to be applied when sending scalable video bitstreams, in order to ensure correct packet forwarding behavior by a MANE.
+The following AV1 bitstream constraints need to be applied when transmitting scalable video bitstreams, in order to ensure correct packet forwarding behavior by a MANE.

 The  obu_extension_flag MUST be equal to 0 in any sequence header OBU.
 This ensures that sequence headers will be forwarded to all receivers.